Fast quantum subroutines for the simplex method: Comparison with the existing literature

-As remarked in the Table \ref{tab:litsummary}, the papers using the multiplicative weights update framework as well as \cite{van2019quantum} have a running time that depends on a parameter $\frac{Rr}{\epsilon}$, which may in turn depend on $n, m$ --- see the discussion in \cite{apeldoorn2017quantum}, as well as the application to experimental design discussed in \cite{van2018improvements} to understand the necessary tradeoffs to obtain a quantum speedup in $n$ and $m$.
-We also remark that in our paper, as well as in \cite{kerenidis2018quantum}, the running time depends on $\kappa$ of some intermediate matrices: more specifically, in our paper $\kappa$ is the condition number of the basis at each iteration of the simplex method.
-Regarding input and output, the algorithm presented in this paper has fully classical input, and outputs the current basis at each iteration; to obtain the (primal) solution, it is necessary to classically solve a single linear system of size $m^2$ (this is more efficient than obtaining a solution via a QLSA).
+As remarked in the Table \ref{tab:litsummary}, the papers using the multiplicative weights update framework as well as \citep{van2019quantum} have a running time that depends on a parameter $\frac{Rr}{\epsilon}$, which may in turn depend on $n, m$ --- see the discussion in \cite{apeldoorn2017quantum}, as well as the application to experimental design discussed in \citep{van2018improvements} to understand the necessary tradeoffs to obtain a quantum speedup in $n$ and $m$.
+Note that $\epsilon$-optimality of the reduced cost, as used in the simplex method, is not a global optimality guarantee, and therefore our $\epsilon$ parameter is not directly comparable to the $\epsilon$ used in the other algorithms discussed in Table \ref{tab:litsummary}: we discuss this in more detail in Sect.~\ref{sec:qsimplex_overview}.
+We also remark that in our paper, the running time depends on the condition number $\kappa$ of the basis at each iteration of the simplex method.
+It is known that $\kappa$ of the intermediate bases could be worse than that of the initial basis --- this is true also for the classical simplex method.
+We discuss some steps to numerically keep the condition number under control in Sect.~\ref{sec:harris}, similarly to existing implementations of the classical simplex.
+An analogous depence on $\kappa$ can be found in \citep{kerenidis2018quantum,augustino2021quantum}, but in those papers it is exacerbated by the fact that $\kappa$ of the Newton linear system for interior point methods grows as we approach optimality, whereas for the simplex method, $\kappa$ comes from submatrices of the initial constraint matrix and does not necessarily grow large.
+Regarding input and output, the algorithm presented in this paper has fully classical input, and outputs the current basis at each iteration; to obtain the (primal) solution, it is necessary to classically solve a single linear system of size $m \times m$ (this is more efficient than obtaining a solution via a QLSA).